 There are more than 4000 cryptocurrencies around.
 Not all are good.
 As a general rule of thumb, anything in the CoinGecko Top 30 list has potential.
-I’ve held Ether before.
-Now I also hold Ripple and Dash.
-The easiest way to buy cryptocurrencies (also called alternative coins, or ‘altcoins’) is to buy bitcoin then convert via Poloniex or Shapeshift.
+I hold a few types.
+The easiest way to buy cryptocurrencies (also called alternative coins, or ‘altcoins’) is to buy bitcoin then convert them via Poloniex or Shapeshift.

 How do I accept bitcoins for my business?

 Follow the steps below.
 Also, here are some shops in Malaysia that accept bitcoin as payment.